ADHD Brains Deserve Better Sleep, Not Just More Sleep.

 Approximately 15.5 million adults in the United States have been diagnosed with ADHD, and a striking 75% of them report significant sleep problems.
 I'm one of them.This relationship works both ways: ADHD symptoms can make it difficult to establish healthy sleep patterns, while poor sleep intensifies ADHD symptoms like inattention, impulsivity, and emotional dysregulation.

 🗣️ "We still don't really know if, at least in some cases, ADHD is causing sleeplessness, or sleeplessness is causing ADHD," explains Dr. Sandra Kooij, founder of the European Network Adult ADHD.
 Her research demonstrates that many adults with ADHD operate on a naturally delayed circadian rhythm, feeling more energetic at night and struggling with morning alertness.
+From the National Institute of Health, Sleep and ADHD.

 Dr. Jessica Lunsford-Avery from Duke University School of Medicine emphasizes that we should shift our focus from sleep quantity to sleep quality—particularly to "slow-wave sleep," the deep, restorative sleep stage essential for cognitive functioning.